kstenerud/dogma/kbnf_v1.md

 ### About the Descriptions and Examples

 Descriptions and examples will usually include some KBNF notation.
-When in doubt, please see the [full KBNF grammar at the end of this document](#the-kbnf-grammar-in-kbnf).
+When in doubt, please refer to the [full KBNF grammar at the end of this document](#the-kbnf-grammar-in-kbnf).

 ### Bit Ordering